-In the British experience it was noted that certain elements encouraged Industrial momentum.
+In the British experience, it was noted that certain elements encouraged Industrial momentum.
 Most of those elements are either minimal or non-existent in Nnewi.
 There are no good roads.
-Power supply is epileptic.
+The power supply is epileptic.
 Pipe borne water is unavailable.
-The burden of multiplicity of taxes and levies is heavy.
+The burden of a multiplicity of taxes and levies is heavy.
 There are no incentives.
 The knowledge industry is frustrating.
-The policies of Government are inconsistent.
+The policies of the Government are inconsistent.
 There is no protection of the industries.
 The industrialization of Nnewi has been encouraged by the need to think home.
-The relative communal peace and security has also promoted it.
+The relative communal peace and security have also promoted it.
 The Nkwo market as a functioning and booming market for automotive and motorcycles trading has enhanced it.
 The utilization of homegrown technology or of adapted technology and the establishment of inter-industry linkages have strengthened industrialization in Nnewi.
 The Nnewi Chamber of Commerce should have been one of the most viable in Nigeria.
 Most of the Chief Executives want to go it all alone.
-It is only during crisis that they find convergence.
+It is only during the crisis that they find convergence.
 This should not be the case.
 There is a need to unite and be pro-active.
-The linkages and finance available to the Group far outstrips what a single individual can do or get.
+The linkages and finance available to the Group far outstrip what a single individual can do or get.
 There is enough on the ground to be harnessed such that the first Made-in-Nnewi car can be a reality in the next 10 years.
 All it takes is more of a political will.
 It is true that Nnewi people have tried to provide for themselves those things that enhance industrialization.
-However the truth of the matter is that we cannot continue like that without massive Government assistance.
+However, the truth of the matter is that we cannot continue like that without massive government assistance.
 The absence of a true and real political power base in Nnewi is a great hindrance.
 Pockets of professional politicians who are more interested in what they can get than in the industrial growth of the town should no longer be in the driving seat.
 Genuine industrialists should harmonize their interests and take the driving seat for Nnewi to remain the Japan of Africa.
 The individual contributions of Nnewi industrialists to the Nigerian economy cannot be glossed over.
 The exploits of Nnewi industrialists both at Nnewi and in Nigeria remain a source of strength and joy.
 Why will Nnewi not get its fair share of the presence of Government and become the industrial giant it is destined to be?

 1. Engr.
 Ajulu Uzodike (Immediate past President, Nnewi Chamber of Commerce, Industry, Mines & Agriculture)

-2. Dr. Sam Chukwujekwu (Pioneer President, Nnewi Chamber of Commerce, Industry, Mines & Agriculture)
+2. Dr Sam Chukwujekwu (Pioneer President, Nnewi Chamber of Commerce, Industry, Mines & Agriculture)

 Chambers Encyclopedia: New Revised Edition Volume VII